H.R. 6182: Find It Early Act

 State Medicaid programs

-States offering benchmark or benchmark-equivalent coverage would need to include the required imaging and eliminate cost-sharing, though the bill allows extra time if state legislation is needed.
+States offering benchmark or benchmark-equivalent coverage would need to include the required imaging and drop cost-sharing, though the bill allows extra time where state legislation is needed.

 VA and TRICARE administrators

-Federal health systems serving veterans and military families would need to add or standardize no-cost coverage for the imaging types named in the bill.
+Federal health systems serving veterans and military families would need to add or standardize no-cost coverage for the imaging types the bill names.

 HR6182 Legislative Journey